Syllabus

 issued by the Equal Employment Opportunity Commission, defining “substantially

-or duration under which an individual can perform a particular major
+duration under which an individual can perform a particular major life

-life activity as compared to the condition, manner, or duration under
+activity as compared to the condition, manner, or duration under which

-which the average person in the general population can perform that
+the average person in the general population can perform that same major

-that “the manner in which [Kirkingburg] sees differs significantly
+manner in which [Kirkingburg] sees differs significantly from the manner

-from the manner in which most people see” because, “[t]o put it in
+in which most people see” because, “[t]o put it in its simplest terms

 that the plaintiff could see out of only one eye: the manner in